Squid (band)

 Squid are an English rock band formed in Brighton in 2016.
-The band consists of Ollie Judge (vocals, drums), Louis Borlase (guitar, vocals), Anton Pearson (guitar, vocals), Laurie Nankivell (bass) and Arthur Leadbetter (keyboards).
+The band consists of Ollie Judge (vocals, drums), Louis Borlase (guitar, vocals), Anton Pearson (guitar, vocals), Laurie Nankivell (bass, brass) and Arthur Leadbetter (keyboards).
 They are currently based in Bristol.

 A Windmill scene band, Squid independently released their debut EP, LINO, in 2017, which was followed by several stand-alone singles and the EP Town Centre in 2019 on Speedy Wunderground.
 Their debut album, Bright Green Field, was released by Warp Records on 7 May 2021.
 It received widespread critical acclaim and debuted at No. 4 on the UK Albums Chart.
 Their second album, O Monolith, was released in 2023 to similar acclaim.
+Their third album, Cowards, was released in 2025.

 History

 Squid formed in Brighton, England, in 2016.
 They have cited Neu! and This Heat as influences.
 In 2019, they released their second EP, titled Town Centre, to critical acclaim.
 Town Centre was produced by Dan Carey and released on Speedy Wunderground.
 In March 2020, Squid signed to Warp Records and have released five singles with them as of April 2021.
 They were planning on touring Europe throughout 2020 before the COVID-19 pandemic.

 Taking advantage of lockdown, the band spent most of 2020 recording what would be their debut album, Bright Green Field, again working with producer Dan Carey.
 The album was released on 7 May 2021 and was promoted by three singles, "Narrator", "Paddling" and "Pamphlets".

 Squid appeared at the Glastonbury Festival in June 2022, and appeared at the Rock en Seine and Paredes de Coura festivals in August 2022.
 They replaced Viagra Boys at La Route Du Rock festival in August 2023.

 Squid recorded their second album, O Monolith, in Wiltshire in early 2022, before releasing it on 9 June 2023, once again with Warp Records.

 In November 2024, Squid announced their third album, Cowards.
 It was released on 7 February 2025 through Warp Records.